infopark/scrivito_seo_page_extender/README.md

 ## Usage

-### In your model
+### Extend your models

-Include the mixins you want to use in your model:
+Include the mixins you want to use in your individual page models:

 ```ruby
 class Page < Obj